askui/askui/docs/docs/api/06-Configuration/askui-client.md

 • **credentials**: `string` - Default: `environment-tenant`, `environment-token`, `environment-email`

-We need to provide this credentials for the authentication of askui Inferrence Server.
-If you want to set your own credentials you need to provide an Credentials object with following arguments `tenant`, `token`, `email`.
+We need to provide credentials for the authentication of the askui Inferrence Server.
+If you want to set your own credentials you need to provide the following arguments `tenant`, `token`, `email`.
 Per default we read the environment variables.
 ___

 ## Example